Disease/Disorder

 History

 Spinal dysraphisms are often diagnosed prenatally on ultrasound.
-Adequate prenatal history regarding maternal health, drug exposure, nutritional history, and prior family/birth history facilitates evaluation of potential risk factors.1,12
+Adequate prenatal history regarding maternal health, drug exposure, nutritional history, and prior family/birth history facilitates evaluation of potential risk factors.1,9,12

 As the child ages, it is important to question the family regarding movement patterns, perceived level of sensation, function, and changes over time.
-Symptoms of neurogenic bowel or bladder should be evaluated.1,12
+Symptoms of neurogenic bowel or bladder should be evaluated.1,9

 Physical examination

-In patients with spinal dysraphism, exam can be completely normal, as is often seen with spina bifida occulta5, to very involved, such as in patients with caudal regression syndrome or thoracic level lesions.
+In patients with spinal dysraphism, exam can be completely normal, as is often seen with spina bifida occulta,4 to very involved, such as in patients with caudal regression syndrome or thoracic level lesions.
+There can be cutaneous markers present on exam such as presence or absence of an exposed neural placode, a subcutaneous mass or a dermal sinus which is seen in closed dysraphisms.5

-The most important aspects of the exam are evaluation and documentation of the level of motor and sensory involvement and the degree of functional impairment.
+The most important aspects of the exam are evaluation and documentation of strength, sensation and degree of functional impairment.
 This helps with prognosis and serves as a reference if there are concerns about neurologic decline.
-Range of motion should also be evaluated and monitored closely for any changes.2,12
+Range of motion should also be evaluated and monitored closely for any changes.2,9

 Clinical functional assessment: mobility, self-care, cognition/behavior/affective state